cuperman/npm-tests/README.md

   describe('on error', () => {
     beforeEach(() => {
       mockExec.callsFake((command, callback) => {
-        callback({ message: 'Failed to push repo' });
+        // an error object for the first argument means it failed callback({ message: 'Failed to push repo' });
       });
     });